tkbaylis/ipeer-client-test/README.md

 For the current version of iPeer (v3.1.x), see https://github.com/ubc/ipeer

-This rewrite is primarily in AngularJS using Selenium/Protractor for automated testing.
+This rewrite is primarily in AngularJS using Selenium/Protractor for automated testing and Bootstrap for styles.

 ## Running locally